 Seed mass indicates maternal investment in offspring and is a fundamental determinant of seedling establishment success (Leishman et al. 2000); time to reproduction may offset this initial advantage, however (Moles & Westoby 2006).
 In the riparian environment, seed mass may therefore be constrained if repeated flooding disturbance excludes species with long generation times.

 Maximum canopy height integrates the central trade-off between competition for light, and construction and maintenance of costly support structures such as woody stems (Westoby 1998).
-These costs are particularly accentuated where plants are must defend stems from mechanical disturbance (Falster 2006).
+These costs are particularly accentuated where plants must defend stems from mechanical disturbance (Falster 2006).

-Specific leaf area (the ratio of one-sided leaf area to oven dry mass) is a useful indicator of a species’ position along the leaf economics spectrum.
+Specific leaf area (the ratio of one-sided leaf area to oven dry mass) is a useful indicator of a species’ position along the leaf economics spectrum (ref).
 High SLA species invest considerable nutrients in their leaves, have high rates of photosynthesis and respiration, and short leaf longevity; these species typically exhibit high relative growth rates.
 Conversely, low SLA species receive slower return on investment on costly leaves, with lower rates of photosynthesis and respiration, but greater leaf longevity and ability to tolerate stressful conditions (Reich & Wright 2003; Wright et al. 2004).

 Wood density, defined as oven dry mass divided by green volume, is an emergent property that integrates a number of anatomical traits of lignified tissues (Chave et al. 2009).
 Dense wood is costly to construct and has been linked with slower relative growth rates, but increased cohort survivorship (e.g. King, Davies, Tan, & Noor, 2006; Kraft, Metz, Condit, & Chave, 2010; Poorter et al., 2008; S. J. Wright et al., 2010).
 Wood density has also been associated with environmental stress tolerance (Preston, Cornwell & Denoyer 2006; Martínez-Cabrera et al. 2009) and enhanced resistance to disturbance (Telewski 1995; Curran et al. 2008)(+Lawson et al. 2014).
 These latter two associations are significant in riparian environments, where flooding disturbance and pulsed periods of water stress are commonplace.